 “We’re looking at other ways to raise revenue for streets,” Liu said.
 “I’ve been focused on finding efficiencies in our bureaus of street services.
 Last year, we resurfaced 2200 miles.
 This year’s budget has the same amount of money, and our goal is to do 2400 miles, just through efficiencies.
-The mayor’s point is that before we before we ask taxpayers to help us with this for problem, we better prove to them that we can do it efficiently.”
+The mayor’s point is that before we ask taxpayers to help us with this for the problem, we better prove to them that we can do it efficiently.”

 Liu has been closely involved with the mayor’s efforts to increase efficiency and accountability throughout the city bureaucracy, a campaign that has tried to establish an ethic of performance through data-driven statistics.
 In recent years, many police departments have used the CompStat system to track crime statistics in real-time and to consider the speedy allocation of resources to address crime trends.
 Garcetti has instituted a similar system for all city departments.

 “We are striving for a culture of data-driven performance,” Liu said.
-“We’re asking all of our departments to have provide statistics in real time, which they haven’t had to do before.
+“We’re asking all of our departments to provide statistics in real-time, which they haven’t had to do before.
 How much water are we using?
 What’s our power mix?
 What percentage of power mix is renewable?
 How many streetlights were out yesterday?
 How many missed pickups did sanitation have?
 We’re not quite there yet in terms of providing all the information as open data, but we’re really close.”